 2. Doesn't my EPA 608 certification cover R-410A?

 Yes.
 If you have used Mainstream's Section 608 self-study course, R-410A training is included.
-However, our FREE R-410A certification goes into greater detail and better prepares technicians to safely work with R-410A and R-410A appliances.
+However, our FREE R-410A training manual goes into greater detail and better prepares technicians to safely work with R-410A and R-410A appliances.